dataforgelabs/dataforge-sdk-plugins/dataops-salesforce/README.md

 7. Pull now and debug any issues

 Please contact your project team for managed service support provider for any issues or assistance debugging the setup or ongoing execution of this custom ingestion codebase

+### **DataOps Excel Plugin**
+This code allows you to customize a dataframe from an excel spreadsheet.
+This enables you to pull out different information from different sheets and ignore inimportant miscellaneous cells.

+Steps
+1. Copy the code in dataops-excel.scala into a databricks notebook
+2. Ensure you have the following libraries
+    * https://github.com/crealytics/spark-excel (can be installed with Maven)
+    * intellio dataops sdk (will be at the toplevel of the datalake location)

+3. Configure parameters in the source settings for getting excel data

+`
+{
+    "FileLocation":"s3://sandbox-datalake-wmp/reid-test/test-excel.xlsx",
+    "SheetName":"Sheet1",
+    "Data-Rows":"A6:XFD1048576",
+    "Data-HasHeaders":"true",
+    "Metadata-Rows": "A1:B2,E1:F1,asdf", //This is dynamic and can also be set to "" is theres no further metadata "Metadata-ShouldTranspose":"false"
+}
+`
+4. When setting up the ingestionSession, follow these directions and then connect it  https://intellio.gitbook.io/dataops/configuring-the-data-integration-process/custom-ingestion